noorhaan-almohammed/SimpleBlog_DB_php/readme.md

 Simple Blog Database :
 This site displays posts with the ability to edit, delete, add (CRUD operations) and add a like or dislike.
 Add or change an image to the post with a default image if no image is added with the ability to preview before saving or deleting it.
+Verify that the input fields in the form are required or the length and type of the image

 #Requirements :
 1 . php 7 or more .